Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 Operator to concatenate the provided strings.
 The operator provides the user with two standard string plugs to concatenate.
 If the operator needs to concatenate more than 2 strings, custom string plugs can be added as needed.
 Optionally the resulting string can have a separator between each provided string.
-By default it is an emtpy string.
+By default, it is an empty string.
 Outputs the resulting string.